 10 things you know if you’ve studied in England

 Weird people on night buses, (un)expected rain, rounds of pints at the pub, and the unmissable Sunday Roast… If these things ring a bell, it means that you’ve studied in England!
-Whether it was in London, Manchester, Brighton or Liverpool, you probably had the chance to dive into the British culture and appreciate every aspect of it – oh well, maybe not the rain.
+Whether it was in London, Manchester, Brighton or Liverpool, you probably had the chance to dive into the British culture and appreciate every aspect of it – well, maybe not the rain.
 Anyway, below you’ll find 10 things you probably know if you’ve spent some time in the UK.

 1. Britain has only two seasons

-You might have noticed that there are only two seasons in England: winter and some days of summer.
+You might have noticed that there are only two seasons in England: winter and a few days of summer.
 But that’s ok – who needs spring or autumn anyway?
 Just make sure you have an umbrella in your bag at all times… and sunscreen as well, because when the sun is out, you really don’t want to miss it!

 2. Tea Time is serious stuff

-Whether you like it or not, when you study in England tea becomes an essential part of your daily routine.
+Whether you like it or not, when you study in England, tea becomes an essential part of your daily routine.
 And if you don’t want any trouble with the locals, you also know that milk goes after the hot water.
 You don’t want to upset the Queen, do you?